Written on: 21 April 2021

 Whether you're about to start your apprenticeship, or are considering the financial aspects of an application, knowing how you'll manage your money is very important.

-Currently, the National Apprentice Minimum Wage is £4.30 an hour.
+As of April 2022, the National Apprentice Minimum Wage is £4.81 an hour.
 When you're over 19, this rises to the National Minimum Wage for your age group after one year on programme.

 Although an apprenticeship wage may seem low, the qualifications you earn and the industry experience you gain will increase your earning potential long term.
 Until you get there, we've put together some tips to help you make the most out of your apprenticeship wage.

 The first step to budgeting is evaluating how much you earn compared to how much you spend, prioritising the important bills first.

 Once you have set aside some cash for things like accommodation, food, travel and other regular expenses, you are left with your disposable income.
 This is money that you can spend on other purchases or pop into a savings account for the future.

 It is always sensible to write down your expenses to see how much you'll have left over.

 |Travel (bus or rail tickets)||£20|